 The national framework states (practice guidance, 2.1) that a healthcare need is one related to the treatment, control or prevention of a disease, illness, injury or disability, and the care or aftercare of a person with these needs (whether or not the tasks involved have to be carried out by a health professional).

 Paragraph 33 of the national framework states that if an individual has a primary health need they are eligible for NHS continuing healthcare and therefore the NHS is responsible for meeting all of that person’s assessed health and social care needs, including accommodation if this is part of the overall need.

-The “test” of whether someone has a primary health need emerges from the Coughlan court judgment (R v North & East Devon Health Authority ex parte Coughlan EWCA Civ 1871), which ruled that nursing care was the responsibility of the NHS under section 3 of the National Health Service Act 2006.
+The “test” of whether someone has a primary health need emerges from the Coughlan court judgment (R v North & East Devon Health Authority ex parte Coughlan EWCA Civ 1871), which ruled that nursing care was the responsibility of the NHS under section 3 of the National Health Service Act 1977 (which subsequently became section 3 of the NHS Act 2006).
 But the court did allow that some nursing care could be provided by local authorities, depending on the outcome of a two-part test.

 The test focused on the concepts of the “nature” of the needs (whether they were of a type that a local authority could be expected to provide), and the extent of those needs (whether any health needs were incidental and ancillary to legitimately provided social care needs).

 Of course, the question then arises which needs are “of a nature” beyond the local authority’s compass and what is incidental and ancillary to social care needs.
 The national framework gives four key characteristics of need (nature, intensity, complexity and unpredictability) that are key to finding the answer.